What is radiation cystitis?

 Hyperbaric oxygen therapy (HBO) can help bladder inflammation after pelvic radiotherapy.

-During HBO, you go into a special room or small chamber and breath in pure oxygen.
-The oxygen travels in your blood.
+During HBO, you go into a special room or small chamber and breathe in pure oxygen.
+The oxygen travels through your blood.
 The increased oxygen in your blood can help new blood vessels to grow and the tissue to heal in the area affected by radiotherapy.

 If bladder problems do not improve